eunbi-bb/minishell/README.md

 ### *Heredoc*
 *A "heredoc" (here-document) is a way to input multiple lines of text interactively into a command, usually used as input for commands or scripts, allowing multiline input without escaping characters.* \
 \
 When **heredoc** is executed in **Executor**, the **file_name** is stored as a delimiter.
-And replace the **file_name** to a temporary file name.
-The temporary file name will be used to write the input to.
-Afterwards, in the redirection function, the temporary file is redirected and unlink after finishing heredoc.
+And replaces the **file_name** to a temporary file name.
+The temporary file name will be used to write the input to. \
+Afterwards, in the redirection function, the temporary file is redirected and unlinked after finishing heredoc.
 ```
 Minishell% << delimiter
 hi	//Writing inputs into the temporary heredoc file until delimiter is typed.